Charles Hamilton Houston: Career

 Houston founded a law firm, Houston & Gardner, with Wendell P. Gardner, Sr. It later included, as name partners, William H. Hastie, William B. Bryant, Emmet G. Sullivan, and Joseph C. Waddy, each of whom were later appointed as federal judges.
 The firm was prestigious but their work not well-compensated.
 In all, ten members of the firm advanced to become judges, including Theodore Newman and Wendell Gardner, Jr., the son of Wendell Gardner.

 Houston's efforts to dismantle the legal theory of "separate but equal" were completed after his death in 1950 with the historic Brown v.
 Board of Education (1954) ruling, which prohibited segregation in public schools.
 At one point Houston had carried a movie camera as he traveled across South Carolina, in order to document the inequalities of facilities, materials and teachers' salaries between African-American and white education.
 As Special Counsel to the NAACP, Houston dispatched Thurgood Marshall, Oliver Hill and other young attorneys to work a litigation campaign of court challenges to equalize teachers' salaries.

 Houston also directed the NAACP's campaign to end restrictive housing covenants.
 In the early 20th century, the organization had won a United States Supreme Court case, Buchanan v.
-Warley (1917), which prohibited state and local jurisdictions from establishing restrictive housing.
-Real estate developers and agents developed restrictive covenants and deeds.
+Warley (1917), which prohibited state and local jurisdictions from establishing restrictive housing laws barring non-white individuals from owning or renting property in some areas.
+Real estate developers and agents responded to the decision by developing restrictive covenants and deeds to accomplish the same result by private agreement.
 The Court ruled in Corrigan v.
 Buckley (1926) that such restrictions were the acts of individuals and beyond the reach of the constitutional protections.
 As the NAACP continued with its campaign in the 1940s, Houston drew from contemporary sociological and other studies to demonstrate that such covenants and resulting segregation produced conditions of overcrowding, poor health, and increased crime that adversely affected African-American communities.
 Following Corrigan, Houston contributed to what was a 22-year campaign, in concert with lawyers he had trained, in order to overturn the constitutionality of restrictive covenants.
 This was achieved in the US Supreme Court ruling in Shelley v.
 Kraemer (1948).
 The court ruled that "judicial enforcement of private right constitutes state action for the purpose of the fourteenth amendment."
 Houston's use of sociological materials in these cases lay the groundwork for the approach and ruling in Brown v.
 Board of Education (1954).

-Death

-Houston died from a heart attack on April 22, 1950, at the age of 54.

-Personal life
+Personal life and death

-In 1924 Houston married Gladys Moran.
-They divorced in 1937.
+In 1924, Houston married Gladys Moran.
+The two of them divorced in 1937.
 He next married Henrietta Williams.
-They had Houston's only child in 1940, Charles Hamilton Houston, Jr. they were very happy together.
+They had Houston's only child in 1940, Charles Hamilton Houston, Jr.

+On April 22, 1950, Houston died from a heart attack at the age of 54.
+He is buried in Lincoln Memorial Cemetery in Suitland, Maryland.